 This is so true. what else could there be?
 Spirit?

 As we awaken our belief system rewrites itself.

 This can be a painful process, as we often have ingrained beliefs at our core, in our psyches, our cells; at an energetic level.
 This can be a tricky time.
 Reflection can overwhelm our capacity to function, yet is vital to our growth or realising of Self.

 This is why meditation is recommended.
 It nurtures peace and relaxes our minds and bodies; helping the process.

 All of these elements are integral to us becoming whole human beings.
-To overcoming suffering, to moving from limited self to the experience of unity.
+To overcoming or becoming at one with suffering, to moving from limited self to the experience of unity.

 This is spirituality.